lsst/LDM-PMT/index.rst

 * All work captured in the Baseline Plan is divided into 6-month "cycles"

-* Scope of each cycle is driven by the Baseline Plan.
+* Scope of each cycle is driven by the Baseline Plan, in particular by milestones.

-* Each cycle produces a "release", spring (Nov-Apr), fall (May-Oct)
+* Each cycle ends with a new software release

-  - official QA, come with documentation
+  - releases are thorougly tested.
+They come with documentation

 People